 This course expands upon the content of CO 230.
 Key elements include extemporaneous and impromptu speaking, broadcast performance and small-group communication.
-It can be used by majors to fulfill one of the courses in the performance cluster.
+It can be used by majors (classes 2020 and 2021) to fulfill one of the courses in the performance cluster.
 Prerequisite: CO 230.